 The organization and verifier should reach an agreement upfront on the scope, level, and objective of the verification.
 This agreement (often referred to as the scope of work) will address issues such as the information to be included in the verification (e.g., head office consolidation only or information from all sites), the level of scrutiny to which selected data will be subjected (e.g., desk top review or on-site review), and the intended use of the results of the verification.
 The materiality threshold is another item to be considered in the scope of work.
-It is a key consideration for both the verification.
+It is a key consideration for both the verifier and the organization and is linked to the objectives of the verification.

-The scope of work is influenced by what the verifier actually finds once the verification commences and, as a result, the scope of work must remain

-10-4 The Public Sector Protocol is a joint LMI-WRI product. sufficiently flexible to enable the verifier to adequately complete the verification.
+The scope of work is influenced by what the verifier actually finds once the verification commences and, as a result, the scope of work must remain sufficiently flexible to enable the verifier to adequately complete the verification.